 For most birders, the reference to Virgen del Soccoro is actually a reference to a dirt road that partly skirts the the northern border of Braulio Carillo National Park.
 There are actually two different dirt roads that do this.
-The easiest road for a vehicle is near the town of San Miguel at the cemetery, and the other road nearby skirts the hydro plant (both the cemetery and the hydro plant are conspicuous markers from highway 126).
+One is a road near the town of San Miguel at the cemetery, and the other road nearby skirts the hydro plant (both the cemetery and the hydro plant are conspicuous markers from highway 126).
 It doesn't much matter which road you take.
 Both roads are very good for birds.
 The birds listed here are from the Virgen del Soccoro "cemetery road".

-Neither road takes you into any part of the Braulio Carillo park system, but does take you into similar habitat.
-Both roads are in convenient proximity if you are birding the high elevations of Cinchona, the Waterfall Gardens, or Poas Volcano.
-It's also only a 30 minute drive from La Selva if you drive up the mountain highway of 126.
-What makes these roads inviting is that they enter the mid-level Caribbean-side forest in a way in which Braulio Carillo National Park does not.
-These roads allow one the ability to leisurely drive and stop at your convenience with almost no traffic.
+Neither road takes you into any part of the Braulio Carillo park system, but both roads take you into similar habitat.
+These roads are also in convenient proximity if you are birding the high elevations of Cinchona, the Waterfall Gardens, or Poas Volcano.
+What makes these two roads inviting is that they enter the mid-level Caribbean-side forest in a way in which Braulio Carillo National Park does not.
+These unpaved roads allow one the ability to leisurely drive and stop at your convenience with almost no traffic.